Make a Smooth Transition to College and UHM:

-Fresh Start Initial Advising (for incoming freshmen and transfer students) – QLC 113 Advising Center
+Initial Advising (for incoming freshmen and transfer students) – Sinclair 301 Advising Center

-- One-on-one meetings with a Manoa Peer Advisor (MPA) to welcome you to UHM, introduce you to the basics of academic planning, set your first semester schedule, and prepare you for incoming student opportunities.
+- One-on-one meetings with a Manoa Peer Advisor (MPA) or with a professional Academic Advisor to welcome you to UHM, introduce you to the basics of academic planning, set your first semester schedule, and prepare you for incoming student opportunities.
 This is mandatory for all incoming students to participate in before classes start.

 - Use this checklist to make sure you’re ready for your first semester!

-- One-on-one in-depth meeting with an MPA to solidify or create or solidify an academic plan, learn about the components of a liberal arts degree, and be introduced to resources on campus.
+- One-on-one in-depth meeting with an MPA to confirm your an academic plan, check your progress to graduation, integrate engagement opportunities, and learn about resources on campus.

-Mandatory Advising with your Major Department – Varies, see list for details
+Mandatory Advising with your Major Department – See list for details

 Keep the Momentum Going: Planning for Enrichment and Degree Progress

-Welcome Desk Advising – QLC 113 Advising Center
+Welcome Desk Advising – Sinclair 301 Advising Center

 - Quick questions, referrals, drop-off paperwork, and schedule an appointment with Advising Center advisors.

-- Formal authorization of time conflicts, credit overloads, late adding a class, complete withdrawals, leave of absence
+- Authorization for time conflicts, credit overloads, late adding a class, complete withdrawals, leaves of absence

-- Adjustment to academic plan or graduation plan
+- Adjusting your academic plan or graduation plan

-- One-on-one meetings with an Academic Advisor or an MPA to discuss:
+- One-on-one meetings with a professional Academic Advisor to:

-- Only Academic Advisors: Certification of Veteran Affairs, ROTC, Financial Aid schedules and plans
+- Obtain official certification for Veteran Affairs, ROTC, Financial Aid schedules and plans

 Major Advising – Your Major Department